 - Making family dinner

 - Game night

 - Exploring the woods

 - Going to the beach

 Remember, all you need for a great family lifestyle photo is for everyone to be having a good time, although sometimes the photos when they do not have fun turn out to be the most memorable!

 Tip #7: Practice Makes Perfect!

 Don’t be discouraged if your first few everyday family photos aren’t perfect.
 Keep in mind that you are a) learning a new skill and b) still capturing the fun and memorable moments of your family’s life.
-Continue to practice and you’ll see immediate improvement in your craft, guaranteed.
+Continue to practice and you’ll see an immediate improvement in your craft, guaranteed.
 Of course, we can help you find the skills you need with a kids photography workshop if you’re looking for quick improvement!